 Want to wear the suit yourself?
 If you are roughly 6 foot tall and medium build then it should fit you and on the basis you treat it with respect, we are happy for you to do so!

-We’ve booked a gorgeous 10 bed house on the south Icelandic coast.
+We’ll book a traditional Icelandic house on the south coast which we will all share, you will have you own private room of course.
 It is perfectly located for easy access to our chosen photographic locations within the area.
-We have both shared and single occupancy rooms available.

 Food & Drinks

 We stock the house with food and drinks for breakfast and lunch.
 Everybody attending is welcome to help themselves to this and it is all included in the price.
 In the evening we will head out to a local Restaurant / Café and the cost for this you would need to cover yourself.
 We will always eat in places that are reasonably priced.

 We’ll hire a 4×4 to travel around in whilst in Iceland and will pick you up from and drop you back to the airport in time for your flights.

 Use Of Paul’s Photography Equipment & Accessories